bruno78/popular-movies-app-v2/README.md

 - [ ] In a background thread, app queries the /movie/popular or /movie/top_rated API for the sort criteria specified in the settings menu.
 - [ ] App requests for related videos for a selected movie via the /movie/{id}/videos endpoint in a background thread and displays those details when the user selects a movie.
-- [ ] App requests for user reviews for a selected movie via the /movie/{id}/reviews endpoint in a background thread and displays those details when the user selects a movie.
+- [ ] App requests for user movieReviews for a selected movie via the /movie/{id}/movieReviews endpoint in a background thread and displays those details when the user selects a movie.

 ### Data Persistence